 Blend either 1 tsp of cayenne pepper or hot Chile pepper in one cup of water.
 Spray this solution to control mites.

-Crush two garlic cloves in one litre of water and allow it to settle overnight.
+Crush two garlic cloves in one liter of water and allow it to settle overnight.
 Spray the solution for good results.

 Time taken to chuck spider mites